If someone gets diagnosed with prediabetes, that does not necessarily mean that he/she will get diabetes.

 However, this diagnosis is a wake-up call, and people need to take some action.

-According to the chief of endocrinology at the Hospital St. Peter’s in Albany, N.Y, Gregg Gerety, people need to look at this as an opportunity to make some lifestyle changes.
+According to the chief of endocrinology at the Hospital St. Peter’s in Albany, N.Y., Gregg Gerety, people need to look at this as an opportunity to make some lifestyle changes.

 Start by making these 7 changes in everyday habits.

-According to one study, people with a diagnosis of prediabetes lost from 5 percent to 7 percent of their total weight, which is around 10 to 14 pounds with a person that has around 200 pounds.
+According to one study, people with a diagnosis of prediabetes lost from 5 percent to 7 percent of their total weight, which is around 10 to 14 pounds with a person that has about 200 pounds.

 These people actually reduced their chances by 58 percent of getting diabetes.

 We are all aware that sleep is crucial.
 According to Theresa Garnero, author, if you don’t sleep enough it will be harder for you to lose weight.
+That’s why it’s smart to get one of those mattresses from Casper Essential Mattress Reviews to aid you in your goal.

 Respect that time and wake up and go to bed at the same time every single day.
 Remember to relax before you go to sleep.
-Avoid using the smartphone, TV or computer to fall asleep.
+Avoid using the smartphone, TV, or computer to fall asleep.

-We need to decide what is best for us and our health in the long-term.
+We need to decide what is best for us and our health in the long term.

 We need to aim to be perfect, but also to accept the fact that no one is.
 In case you cannot get things done, do not stress and remember that you have done your best.